 Bribery and corruption in China are governed by authorities in accordance with various laws and legislation.
 The legal framework could be stratified, by and large, into three levels depending on the severity and identity of the involved individuals.
 Firstly, there are the laws and regulations under civil, administrative, and economic spheres, such as the Anti-Unfair Competition Law and the Provisional Regulations on the Prohibition of Commercial Bribery, which are the foundations for the wide-spread administrative enforcement against commercial bribery in China.
 Secondly, there is the Criminal Law and its corresponding legislative and judicial interpretations, which regulate the criminal violations and liabilities.
+Furthermore, it is worth noting that the Supervision Law, which came into force on 20 March 2018 with the amendments effective from 1 June 2025, governs the investigation and handling of dutyrelated violations and crimes involving public officials.
 In a more general sense, the disciplines and regulations issued by the Central Committee of the Communist Party of China ("CPC"), which are binding to all the CPC members and stricter in setting a much lower threshold for the constitution of the corruption related violations.